 Once on the site, for me, it is a process of discovery.
 I spend much of my time looking and evaluating how the light plays on the terrain and then let the design reveal itself as I walk and re-walk the project.
 As I see compositional opportunities, I make mental notes on the time the best light will occur at those locations and return to photograph when that light happens.
 Of course, photographic opportunities can happen spontaneously, particularly with people and events, and you have to always be ready for happy surprises.

 Q: Do you feel that you’ve developed a photography style that is unique?

 I photograph in what would be described as a straight style.
 It is almost documentary in its approach.
 I try to tell the story of the project visually so that when you group my photographs of a project together as a whole they should provide a visual narrative of the landscape.
-Of course I try to use light as the medium for making the spaces come alive and will manipulate the point of view as much as I can to amplify the important and positive features of the design.
-I will use black and white if I feel it enhances the feel of the environment or provide a more expressive representation of the space.
-I am not a big fan of over processing images such as what is seen in many commercial real estate photographs with the overdevelopment of HDR technology.
+Of course, I try to use light as the medium for making the spaces come alive and will manipulate the point of view as much as I can to amplify the important and positive features of the design.
+I will use black-and-white if I feel it enhances the feel of the environment or provide a more expressive representation of the space.
+I am not a big fan of over-processing images, as can be seen in many commercial real estate photographs with the overdevelopment of HDR technology.
 I think great landscapes project their own individuality and personality, so I try to let the design show through on its own.